 Amounts: Individual grants up to $250,000

 Eligible bodies: Business such as consultants, contractors and waste service providers, not for profit organisations, councils, industry bodies, product stewardship groups

 Contact: 131 555 or email@example.com

 Managed by: NSW Environment Protection Authority

-The Civil Construction Market Program provides grants to organisations to divert construction and demolition (C&D) waste from landfill, and post-consumer recyclate from materials recovery facilities (MRFs) through reuse, recycling and industrial ecology projects in the NSW civil construction sector.
+The Civil Construction Market Program provides grants to organisations to divert construction and demolition (C&D) waste from landfill, and post-consumer recyclate such as glass, paper and plastic through reuse, recycling and industrial ecology projects in the NSW civil construction sector.

 The program aims to